aerojs/aero/README.md

 Controllers are **not required** to serve a static page.
 Only add a controller if you have dynamic data that you need to use inside your template.

-Other request handlers, e.g. POST and DELETE, can be added to the same controller:
+Other request handlers, e.g. `POST` and `DELETE`, can be added to the same controller:

 ```js
 module.exports = {